Animal Welfare Council - Laws Simplified

 Microchipping serves many purposes: It provides an opportunity to reunite pets and owners quickly.
 Animal Control Officers scan for microchips.
 If a microchip is located and registered, the owner information can be found.
 Officers could then return the animal to the owner rather than transporting the animal to the facility.

-• In addition to quickly reuniting animals and owners, the ability to identify animals by microchip will also assist Animal Control by saving space, food, time, and effort that are often expended on animals being held in the facility.
+• In addition to quickly reuniting animals and owners, the ability to identify animals by microchip will also assist Animal Services by saving space, food, time, and effort that are often expended on animals being held in the facility.

 • Weather related incidents have demonstrated that animals can be quickly separated from their homes and owners and, often times, at a separation of great distances.
 Microchipping has helped in some of those scenarios, such as during the aftermath of Hurricane Katrina, by identifying animals and their owners quickly and reuniting them safely with minimal cost, time and effort.